snubwoody/cascada/README.md

 Each node has two axes: the main axis and the cross axis.
 The main axis is the axis which content flow along and the cross axis is the axis perpendicular to the cross axis.

+### Alignment
+There are three `AxisAlignment` variants that specify how a node should align its children i.e.

+- `AxisAlignment::Start`: Align content at the start of the axis.
+- `AxisAlignment::Center`: Align content in the center of the axis.
+- `AxisAlignement::End`: Align content at the end of the axis.

+TODO: Add figma diagrams

 ## Layouts

 ### Horizontal layout
 This is a layout node that arranges it's content along the x-axis.

+### Vertical layout

+### Block layout

+### Empty layout
+A layout node with no children.
+The distinction between no children, one child and multiple children is important, which is why they are separate.
+This is usually used for graphical elements such as text, images, icons and so on.
+Due to the fact that they have no children, internally, empty layouts get to skip a lot of the calculations.

 ## Intrinsic size
 Intrinsic size is the size that a layout node wants to be